-Similarly, the previous strong sister BUND FUTURE had seen the MARCH CONTRACT rally back to fully test and exceed its 177.00-.50 resistance from last summer (weekly chart updated through Friday https://bit.ly/3cKE6u6 and annotated to show last Friday's SEPTEMBER BUND FUTURE Close into today's June contract expiration.)
+Similarly, the previous strong sister BUND FUTURE had seen the MARCH CONTRACT rally back to fully test and exceed its 177.00-.50 resistance from last summer (weekly chart updated through Friday https://bit.ly/2XXC9pQ.)
 Much above that next resistance was not until 178.50 congestion from back then it hit prior to a week ago Friday's expiration, with a DOWN CPR at 179.20 (Tolerance at 179.67 all-time high) above.

 Yet there was a twist here on the typical very early expiration of the MARCH CONTRACT that Friday with the JUNE BUND FUTURE trading almost 3.00 lower.
 Once the JUNE BUND FUTURE became front month in March it also dropped below the next lower 173.25-.00 support, and even back below the previously staunch 170.50-.00 NEGATED early November DOWN Break support that had been tested extensively over the winter.

-It is a clear sign of how concerned the BUND is about the necessary fresh fiscal largesse necessary to counter the heavy European COVID-19 impact.
+It was a clear sign of how concerned the BUND was about the necessary fresh fiscal largesse necessary to counter the heavy European COVID-19 impact.
 Next lower support was not until back in the major 168.58-.00 area from during the summer 2016 previous all-time high congestion that it held on the sharp selloff into mid-March prior to the bounce back above the 170.50-.00 area.

 The extended weak economic psychology had recently boosted it back up into the important 173.00-.50 range once again prior to renewed weakness.
-As such, the JUNE BUND FUTURE back above the 173.00-.50 range then dropped back to the more major 170.50-.00 congestion next lower support.
+As such, the JUNE BUND FUTURE back above the 173.00-.50 range then dropped back slightly below the more major 170.50-.00 congestion next lower support shortly prior to its expiration last Monday.

 The biggest recent news in Europe has been German agreement to participate in a very major pan-European COVID-19 relief fund.
 At €750 billion it far outstrips any individual country rescue package to date.
 As such, the secular weight on the BUND is more so from what appears to be a change in the draw on the German treasury from a broader European spending program.
 This is the sort of thing they have resisted for years, along with the thought of any deficit spending fiscal stimulus.